Sylvania Art Faculty

 - Nathan Marcel

-Although I work in mixed genres and multiple media my, work is always directly anchored in the drawing experience.
-I have trained as a fine artist and have studied fine arts extensively, including architecture and both modern and ancient sculpture, but the majority of my skills have centered around my first love; illustration.
-My heaviest influences include Silver Age sequential art, Secession movement artists, The Cubists, 19th Century illustration and art from the Northern Renaissance.
-My tastes are also eclectic, dipping heavily into the naive well of Outsider, Art Brut and Kitch culture.
+Although Nate works in mixed genres and multiple media, his work is always directly anchored in the drawing experience.
+He has trained as a fine artist and studied fine arts extensively, including architecture and both modern and ancient sculpture, but the majority of his skills have centered around illustration.
+Mr. Marcel’s heaviest influences include Silver Age and European sequential art, Secession movement artists, The Cubists, 19th Century illustration and art from the Northern Renaissance.
+His tastes are eclectic and diverse, dipping heavily into the naive well of Outsider, Art Brut and Kitch culture.

-In each of my classes, I stress the importance of building a new way of "seeing".
-I manage the fundamentals by training students in steps to see the largest forms first, then build details in the drawings to complement and complete the needed content.
-I stress perspective study in order to see and flatten three dimensional space, and as a much needed means towards a realistic comprehensive skill level goal.
-A lot of students come to my classes with different skill levels wishing to focus on personal technical criteria, but from my own experience, students are much more likely to be engaged and excited if what they learn can easily be applied to what they value.
-I also supplement all of my teaching with lectures, critiques and examinations of historical visual media which builds within the eager student the context for a greater appreciation of drawing, and art in general, as well as demystifying, by example, a complex and demanding subject of study.
+When students enroll in Nate Marcel’s classes, he will most notably stress the importance of building a new way of "seeing".
+Nate approaches drawing fundamentals by first training students in layers to observe the largest forms first, then build details to complement and complete the needed content.
+He stresses perspective study to build skills in seeing and flattening three-dimensional space, and as a much needed means towards a realistic comprehensive skill level goal.
+Mr. Marcel supplements all of his teaching with lectures, critiques and examinations of the historical visual media which builds the context for a greater appreciation of drawing in students of all ability levels, and art in general, as well as demystifying, by example, a complex and demanding subject of study.

 - Micki Skudlarczyk